thinkphp/computer-science-in-c/algorithms/searching/BinarySearch/README.md

-# Binary Search Algorithm
+# Binary Search Algorithm in C++

-This repository contains implementations of the Binary Search Algorithm in both iterative and recursive approaches.
+This repository contains implementations of the Binary Search Algorithm in both iterative and recursive approaches using C++.

 ## Table of Contents